History of Uruguay: Gabriel Terra dictatorship, 1933–38

 In rejection of the agreement in the council, the leader of the opposition National Party, Luis Alberto de Herrera joined President Terra in the campaign to carry out a constitutional reform.
 On 30 March, a manifesto by Colorado Batllista politicians opposed to the constitutional reform bill was published in the El Día newspaper, and in response, Terra decreed some extraordinary measures that were annulled by the General Assembly hours later.
 On 31 March 1933, with the support of the National Police —led by his brother-in-law Alfredo Baldomir Ferrari— and the Fire Department, Gabriel Terra carried out a coup d'état, by dissolving Parliament and the National Council of Administration.
 The event was called the and began the terrista dictatorship.

 Terra established a traditionalist, protectionist and cooperative regime.
 It was characterized by strong nationalism, with the exaltation of national symbols and military parades.
 In June 1933, elections were held to elect the members of the Constitutional Assembly in charge of drafting a new Constitution.
 In March 1934, this body appointed him president until 1938.
 In April a referendum was held in which a new constitution was approved.
 It abolished the National Council of Administration and transferred its powers to the President, reinstating the single-person executive.
-In addition, homosexuality was decriminalized, a large number of rights were constitutionalized, and equality between both sexes and women's suffrage were established.
+In addition, homosexuality was decriminalized, a number of rights were enshrined in the Constitution, and gender equality and women's suffrage were established.

 In foreign policy, Terra's regime broke diplomatic relations with the Soviet Union in 1935 and recognized the National Defense Junta of Spain led by Francisco Franco in 1936.
 It also had close ties with Fascist Italy and Nazi Germany.
 During his administration, the construction of the Rincón del Bonete hydroelectric dam was ordered to a consortium of German companies, which transferred its own technicians to the country, who settled in a town in the rural area.

 Terra was succeeded by his close political follower and brother-in-law General Alfredo Baldomir Ferrari.
 During this time, state retained large control over nation's economy and commerce, while pursuing free-market policies.